alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Architecture.png)

 Each component is developed separately; is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
 Component functionalities can only be used through its own ports.
-We can think components like a in memory **Microservices**.
+We can think components like in memory **Microservices**.

 Key points of the DoHex:
 *